aptitudetechnology/BioXen_Fourier_lib/readme.md

 ### **🚀 Phase 4.1: Python Subprocess to Lua VM's** -

-Enable running Lua VM's side by side with cellualr VM's Enable communication between Lua VM's

 ### **🚀 Phase 4.2: Enable networking and communication between Lua VMs** -

 ### **🚀 Phase 4.3: Enable networking and communication between cellular VM and Lua VMs** -

+Enable running Lua VM's side by side with cellualr VM's Enable communication between Lua VM's

 Add a new life domain that can import and run engineered genomes.
-Build the chassis to enable this.
+Build the chassis to enable this. - Already added the PLACEHOLDER - need to developer Orthogonal Cell chassis

 ### **🚀 Phase 5: Advanced JCVI Integration & Bare Metal Deployment** - READY FOR HARDWARE